school of fish in background

 Visiting Sanctuary Home What Will I See?

-Weather & Data Buoys Mooring Buoys & Boundaries
+Weather & Data Buoys Sanctuary Boundaries

 TRIP PREPARATION

 No matter how you choose to get to Flower Garden Banks National Marine Sanctuary, your trip will require preparation.
-Here are some basic check lists that will help you.

-These are not comprehensive lists, but a starting point for your trip plan.
+Here is a basic check list to help you plan.
+This is not a comprehensive list, but a starting point for your trip plan.
 You are ultimately responsible for ensuring that you have taken all necessary precautions to maintain your health and well-being.

-• reviewed recommended reef etiquette, including mooring buoy use?
+• Reviewed recommended reef etiquette, including mooring buoy use.

-• packed your dive gear and related items? diver's check list (22kb)
+• packed your dive gear and related items?

 • determined that you can safely negotiate the challenges of diving in the sanctuary?